 10. Does the garnishment continue until the debt is paid off?

 The Notice of Garnishment is valid for six years.
-This means that the garnishee must provide payments to the court for six years or until the debt is paid off, whichever comes first.
+This means that the garnishee must provide payments to the court for a period of six years or until the debt is paid off, whichever comes first.
 If, after six years, the debt is still not paid off, you can renew the Notice of Garnishment for another six years.
 After that, you can renew it as often as needed until the debt is paid off.

 11. How effective are garnishments in collecting money?